Jimmy Connors Tennis

 Jimmy Connors Tennis is a tennis simulation video game developed by NMS Software for the Nintendo Entertainment System and the Game Boy, and published by Ubi Soft in 1993.
-The game was also developed for the Atari Lynx console by Handmade Software and published by Ubisoft.
+The game was also developed for the Atari Lynx console by Hand Made Software and published by Ubisoft.
 A Sega Genesis version was planned but never released.

 The game features the name and likeness of American world-number-one tennis champion Jimmy Connors.
 Ubisoft published Jimmy Connors Tennis two years after Connors' late-career comeback in the Men's Singles division at the 1991 US Open, where he reached the semifinals.

+Jimmy Connors Tennis is the fourth game in Ubisoft's tennis series following Pro Tennis Tour (1989), Pro Tennis Tour 2 (1991), and Jimmy Connors Pro Tennis Tour (1992).

 Gameplay

 The player can compete in an ATP World Tour at one of three difficulty levels, or just practice hitting tennis balls.
 Two players may play competitively.
 The Game Boy version of the game allows two-player competitive play over a Game Link Cable.